riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ## Board Support
-* The `KabylakeOpenBoardPkg` contains board implementations for Kaby Lake systems.
+* The `KabylakeOpenBoardPkg` contains board implementations for KabyLake systems.
 * The `SimicsOpenBoardPkg` contains board implementations for the Simics hardware simulator.
-* The `WhiskeylakeOpenBoardPkg` contains board implementations for Whiskey Lake systems.
+* The `WhiskeylakeOpenBoardPkg` contains board implementations for WhiskeyLake systems.
+* The `CometlakeOpenBoardPkg` contains board implementations for CometLake systems.

 ### **Supported Hardware**